ramantehlan/Spero/README.md

 1. **Fork** the reposistory from Github and rename to your project.

-2. If working on a **local machine**, then clone the repo from your terminal
+2. If working on a **local machine**, then clone the repo from your terminal.

 ``` bash
 git clone https://github.com/ramantehlan/Spero